 When a plant takes in carbon dioxide from the atmosphere and receives adequate sunlight and water, chloroplasts in the plant's cells convert the reactants, water and carbon dioxide, into oxygen and glucose.
 Glucose is stored in the tissue of the plant for food and energy.
 In essence, this is the process of photosynthesis.
 Glucose is often stored in plants in the form of starch, which is composed of glucose molecules linked in long chains.

 Plants convert sources of energy from their environment in to a long lasting fuel: starch.

 Beer and whiskey producers use their knowledge of starch degradation and fermentation in cereal grains to make their products.

 Plants have to produce starch to store energy for cell metabolism.
 Human bodies, on the other hand, do not synthesize starch.
-When a human eats starchy plant material, some of the starch breaks down into glucose for energy; any unused remnant is stored as fat deposits.
+When a human eats starchy plant material, some of the starch breaks down into glucose for energy: any unused remnant of this ingested energy is stored as fat deposits.

 In some plants, starch is stored in cell organelles called amyloplasts.
 Some plant roots and embryos, in the form of seeds and fruit, also serve as storage units for starch.
 Cells in plant leaves produce starch in the presence of sunlight.